Table of Contents

 Let’s get into Mendelian Genetics, named after the scientist Gregor Mendel, who was a monk with a keen interest in pea plants.
 Here’s the simplified version:

-Mendel’s garden was full of pea plants, and he noticed that they had different traits, like some had purple flowers, some had white; some were tall, some were short.
-He wondered how these traits were passed down through generations, so he started to experiment by crossing pea plants with different traits.
+Mendel filled his garden with pea plants and noticed their different traits: some had purple flowers, some had white; some were tall, and some were short.
+He wondered how these traits passed down through generations, so he started experimenting by crossing pea plants with different traits.

 From these experiments, he formulated three key principles: